psf/pyperf/doc/cli.rst

 <https://www.cse.unsw.edu.au/~cs9242/11/papers/Fleming_Wallace_86.pdf>`_ paper
 by Philip J. Fleming and John J. Wallace (ACM, 1986).

-If the geometric mean is less than 1.0, its benchmark suite is faster than the reference.
-If it is greater than 1.0, its benchmark suite is slower than the refrence.

 Example 1 comparing Python 3.8 to Python 3.6::

     $ python3 -m pyperf compare_to py36.json py38.json